edaplayground/eda-playground/docs/riviera-pro.rst

 *2014/08/13*

-We are excited to announce the availability of Aldec's Riviera-PRO EDU simulator on EDA Playground.
+We are excited to announce the availability of Aldec's Riviera-PRO EDU simulator on `EDA Playground <http://www.edaplayground.com>`_.
 Riviera-PRO is a full-featured commercial simulator that has full support for SystemVerilog, VHDL, and SystemC.

 The goal of EDA Playground has always been to accelerate learning and give engineers immedate hands-on exposure to simulating HDLs.